+SQLPlus does not store the following in the SQL buffer:

+- SQLPlus commands

+- Trailing white space

-SQLPlus does not store SQLPlus commands, or the semicolon or slash characters you type to execute a command in the SQL buffer.
+- Semicolon or slash characters you type to execute a command

 4.1.2 About Executing Commands

 In command-line SQLPlus, you type a command and direct SQLPlus to execute it by pressing the Return key.
 SQLPlus processes the command and re-displays the command prompt when ready for another command.